rohansharmaPS/open-nebula/Steps-to-run.md

 ---
 ### Create Host

-- After Logging in to the GUI from Dashboard access Host
+- After Logging in to the GUI from Dashboard access Host tab
 - Create Host with IP of Host as shown below

 <p align="center">